luki2000/search_twitter_app/README.md

 ## How to run the application

   1. Clone the project
   2. Ensure that python, node/npm are all installed
   4. Open a terminal like CMD or bash
   3. Navigate to backend directory with your favourite command line and install dependencies via the comand:
         `pip install -r requirements.txt`
   4. Run the script main.py script with the command:
         `python main.py`
   5. Server should be up and running
   6. Open a second terminal and navigate to frontend/twitter-clone directory where the package.json file resides
   7. To install dependencies run the command:
         `npm install`
   8. Now run `npm start`
   9. After a short period of time you should be able to go to your browser and type out in the url bar 'localhost:4200'
+  10. Also you can run test with `npm test`

 ## How to use